DhLYa/MH_RAG/README.md

 # Monster Hunter RAG

-A retrieval-augmented generation pipeline that answers questions about the Monster Hunter game series using a corpus built from wikipedia articles converted to JSON files via the Wikipedia API.
-Questions are answered only from the retrieved source material, so the system cites where each answer came from and says
+A retrieval-augmented generation pipeline that answers questions about the Monster Hunter game series using a corpus built from wikipedia articles, and content from the [Monster Hunter Wiki](https://monsterhunterwiki.org/wiki/Main_Page).
-"I don't know" rather than falling back on the language model's own knowledge.
+Questions are answered only from the retrieved source material, so the system cites where each answer came from and says "I don't know" rather than falling back on the language model's own knowledge.

 Built with LangChain, Voyage AI embeddings and reranking, Chroma as a persistent vector store, and Gemini 3.5-flash for free generation.